openbmc/openbmc/poky/documentation/profile-manual/usage.rst

 However, we already have an image with the binaries stripped, so what can we do to get perf to resolve the symbols?
-Basically we need to install the debuginfo for the busybox package.
+Basically we need to install the debuginfo for the BusyBox package.

 To generate the debug info for the packages in the image, we can add ``dbg-pkgs`` to :term:`EXTRA_IMAGE_FEATURES` in ``local.conf``.
 For example: ::